jimshowalter/architecture-enforcer/README.md

 Notes:

 * Typically a project uses a bunch of third-party classes, and/or classes from inside your company but outside the project being decomposed.
 List packages and classes to ignore in a file you specify with the -i command-line argument.
 The syntax is full.name.of.package(.AndOptionallyTheClass).
-By default, the tool appends dots for you.
+By default, this tool appends dots for you.
 In some cases you need to suppress dots due to some issues with pf-CDA, in which case end the package or class name with a !.
 In other cases, you need to ignore a class in the default package (that is, no package), in which case just list the class name, ending with a !.

 * If your project uses reflection, you should add class-to-class dependencies to a file you specify with the -r command-line argument.
 The syntax is: full.name.of.referring.class.Foo:full.name.of.referred.to.class.Bar,full.name.of.referred.to.class.Baz....,